Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem: Preliminary

 \subsection{Contextual Markov Decision Process}

-A contextual Markov Decision Process (CMDP) is often defined as a tuple $\langle \mathcal{C},S,A,M(c) \rangle$, where $\mathcal{C}$ denotes the context space, $S$ represents the state space, and $A$ is the action space.
+A CMDP is often defined as a tuple $\langle \mathcal{C},S,A,M(c) \rangle$, where $\mathcal{C}$ denotes the context space, $S$ is the state space, and $A$ is the action space.
 For each context $c\in\mathcal{C}$, the function $M(c)$ specifies a MDP $\langle S,A,P^{c},R^{c},\gamma \rangle$.
-As a result, CMDP defines a family of MDPs that share the same state and action spaces but differ in the state transition and reward functions.
+Thus, CMDP defines a family of MDPs that share the same state and action spaces but differ in the state transition and reward functions.
 In this work, we employ CMDP to model the non-stationary task dynamics locally perceived by each agent, where the contexts are associated with other agents' joint policies.